tjitze/RankPL/README.md

 RankPL is a simple imperative programming language extended with statements to draw choices at random from a ranking function and to perform ranking-theoretic conditioning.
 This makes it possible to model uncertainty expressible by distinguishing normal (rank 0) from surprising (rank > 0) events.

-Drawing choices at random from a ranking function is done through the *ranked choice* construct.
+Drawing choices at random from a ranking function is done through the *ranked choice* statement.
 Ranking-theoretic conditioning is done using the *observe* statement.
-Other language features that support ranked programming are the *infer* statement and the special observe statements *observe-j* and *observe-l*.
-These features are discussed in this section.
-Because the rest of the language is fairly standard, the examples should be easy to understand.
-A more complete specification of the language (but less in-depth) is provided in the next section.
+Other special statements are the *infer* statement and the special observe statements *observe-j* and *observe-l*.

+We discuss these statements in this section.
+Because the rest of the language is fairly standard, the examples provided here should be easy to understand.
+A complete specification of the language is provided in the next section.

 ### The ranked choice construct